 What does Core Web Vitals mean for SEO?

 Core Web Vitals present another set of metrics for SEO-ers and web owners to be aware of and plan for within an SEO strategy.
-If a site experiences decreases in positions, then theoretically these metrics could be a contributing factor.
-Closely monitoring these metrics to understand keyword movement in the Search Engine Results Pages (SERPs) will be a new task in the evolving remit of SEO and collaborations with developers.
+If a site experiences a decrease in positions, then theoretically these metrics could be a contributing factor.
+Closely monitoring these metrics to understand keyword movement in the Search Engine Results Pages (SERPs) should now be a regular task in the evolving remit of SEO and collaborations with developers.

 Will Core Web Vitals impact all my regional sites?